PapenfussLab/PathOS/README.md

 # PathOS
 PathOS is a decision support tool to manage, analyse and report on high througput DNA sequencing variants.
-PathOS is under active development at the [https://www.petermac.org/](Peter MacCallum Cancer Centre in Melbourne).
+PathOS is under active development at the [Peter MacCallum Cancer Centre in Melbourne](https://www.petermac.org/about/signature-centres/centre-clinical-cancer-genomics/molecular-diagnostic-software).

 Authors: Ken Doig, Andre Sleznev, David Ma Date: October 2016